yrikw/marketplace_app/README.md

 ### Function / Features
 #### User
 - Sign up to use all functions<br>
-Users can see items withour sign-up but they need to sign-up.
+Users can see items without sign-up but they need to sign-up to use all functions.
 - Only user who has profile detail can share items<br>
 To share items, user needs to fill profile details.
 - Buyer can view a seller's profile, picture and item list<br>
 Buyer can see the seller's detail so they can know what kind of person seller is and if they can trust the items/seller.
 Buyer can buy items without worry.
 - User can have more than one items<br>
-User can share items as many as they want and also choose quantity, so they can sell from small amount.
+User can share items as many as they want and also choose quantity.
+They can sell from small amount.
+- User can update/create profile and location in the same form.
+They can save the data at the same time.

 #### Listing
-- A search form that user can search items by item title, category or/and suburb in listing page<br>
+- A search form that user can search items by title, category or/and suburb in listing page<br>
-Buyer can search items in search form, then they can find what they want efficiently and it makes them exploring the application.
+Buyer can search items in search form, then they can find what they want efficiently.
 - A top page displays new item list<br>
-User can check all new items on the top page.
+User can check new items in the top page.
 If they check the application constantly, they just can see top page.
 - User can see a item brief overview in a listing page and then click "See more" to see more details and buy the item.
 The details include title, price, place and description.<br>
 In the listing page, there is title, price and location, then if user is interested in the item, they can click "See more" to read a detail of the item.
 Also, even if they use smartphone, the design is two colums so they don't have to scroll one by one.